beastOP/blog/posts/how-did-i-built-my-blog-in-8-min.md

 it to the `main.js` file on the _main branch_ of your repo and select the _automatic_ mode instead of _github action_ unless necessary.
 Click the **Link** button, and there you go. <br/> You have fully functional blog that runs on the edge.
-If you have a domain.
-Go to the **settings** and follow the instruction to set it up.
+If you have a domain, go to the **settings** and follow the instruction to set it up.